show_page.php1 : nb01.jpg

 Signalment (JPC #1292462): A sheep

-HISTOPATHOLOGIC DESCRIPTION: Cerebrum: Affecting ~ 20% of the tissue section, there is multifocal liquefactive necrosis and rarefaction predominantly within the cerebral white matter with focal extension into the cortical gray matter characterized by loss of tissue architecture, scattered cellular and karyorrhectic debris, and edema with infiltration by numerous gitter cells with abundant foamy cytoplasm and phagocytized debris and few lymphocytes and plasma cells.
-At the periphery of the areas of rarefaction there is spongiosis characterized by vacuolation of the neuropil as well as many dilated axon sheaths with swollen, pale eosinophilic axons (spheroids) that are surrounded by increased numbers of glial cells (gliosis).
+HISTOPATHOLOGIC DESCRIPTION: Cerebrum: Affecting ~ 20% of the tissue section, there is multifocal liquefactive necrosis that is predominantly within the cerebral white matter with focal extension into the cortical gray matter.
+Liquefactive necrosis is characterized by loss of tissue architecture that is replaced by cellular and karyorrhectic debris, edema, numerous gitter cells, and fewer lymphocytes and plasma cells.
+Gitter cells have abundant foamy cytoplasm and phagocytized debris.
+At the periphery of the areas of rarefaction there is vacuolation of the neuropil.
+In the adjacent less affected white matter, there are many dilated myelin sheaths that contain swollen, pale eosinophilic axons (spheroids) and myelin debris.
+Affected regions are surrounded by increased numbers of gitter cells, reactive astrocytes, and oligodendrocytes (gliosis).
 Vessels are multifocally congested, lined by hypertrophic endothelial cells, and there is marked expansion of Virchow-Robins space by increased clear space and occasional bright eosinophilic proteinaceous fluid (edema).
+Less frequently there is expansion of vessel walls by eosinophilic plasma proteins (hyalinization).
 The meninges are moderately expanded by edema and few lymphocytes and plasma cells.

-MORPHOLOGIC DIAGNOSIS: Cerebrum: Encephalomalacia, multifocal, subacute, moderate, random (white matter predominant), with perivascular edema and gliosis, breed not specified, ovine.
+MORPHOLOGIC DIAGNOSIS: Cerebrum: Encephalomalacia, subacute, multifocal, marked, with perivascular edema, gliosis, myelin degeneration, and spheroids, breed not specified, ovine.

 CAUSE: Clostridium perfringens type D epsilon toxin